TIRx Lowering Pipeline#

 AnnotateEntryFunc

-marks the single PrimFunc as the module entry point
+marks the sole function, or the sole externally visible PrimFunc in a multi-function module, as the entry point

 15